Meet our team

 CASA is proud to introduce our agents of change who lead community efforts to address the root causes of alcohol, tobacco, marijuana, and illegal drug use and abuse using research-based prevention strategies.

-Carol coordinates all aspects of the 80+ member El Cajon Collaborative (ECC).
-The ECC provides local connectivity to the San Diego Association of Government’s Regional Transportation Plan to increase local walkability, access to healthy food, and a myriad of services for the region’s large refugee population.
-Carol also manages an extensive web-based resource network of health and human service programs and providers.
+Carol coordinates the 80+ member El Cajon Collaborative (ECC).
+The ECC provides local connectivity to the San Diego Association of Government’s Regional Transportation Plan to increase local walkability, access to healthy food, and services for the region’s large refugee population.
+Carol also manages web-based resource network of health and human service programs and providers.